🎯 What is search intent optimization? (Direct answer)

 Compare each query's intent type to the content format of your ranking page.
 Flag: an informational query where your ranking page is a product page; a commercial query where your ranking page is a generic blog post without comparisons; a transactional query where your ranking page is an educational guide.
 Each flag is a ranking suppression you can fix.

 Sort flagged mismatches descending by impressions.
 High-impression mismatches are your biggest wins — these are queries where Google is already surfacing your page, but the wrong format is costing you position and clicks.
-Fix those first.
-A 10,000-impression mismatch that's dragging your ranking down three positions beats a 500-impression fix every time.
+A 10,000-impression mismatch dragging your ranking down three positions beats a 500-impression fix every time.

-For each mismatch, decide whether to: (a) rebuild the existing page in the correct format for the query's intent — best when the page has significant link equity and inbound traffic worth preserving; (b) create a new page in the correct format and 301-redirect the old one — appropriate when the existing page has minimal link equity and the mismatch is severe; (c) create a new intent-matched page alongside the existing one and differentiate their keyword targets — appropriate when the existing page still ranks for other queries worth keeping.
+(a) Rebuild the existing page in the correct format — best when the page has significant link equity worth preserving. (b) Create a new page in the correct format and 301-redirect the old one — appropriate when the existing page has minimal link equity and the mismatch is severe. (c) Create a new intent-matched page alongside the existing one and differentiate their keyword targets — appropriate when the existing page still ranks for other queries worth keeping.

 16. Building Intent-Aligned Topic Clusters

 The most sophisticated application of intent work is building topic clusters where each page handles a specific intent type within the same subject area.
-Done well, this covers the full intent spectrum for a topic and creates an architecture that moves users through awareness → consideration → decision — earning AI citations at each stage from platforms that look for complete intent coverage.
+Done well, this covers the full intent spectrum for a topic and creates an architecture that moves users through awareness → consideration → decision — earning AI citations at each stage.

 | Cluster Layer | Intent Type | Page Example (Topic: "Project Management Software") | Primary Keywords |